-Together with the Roman Catholic Church, Orthodox Churches, Traditional Anglican Churches, as well as many Evangelical and Protestant groups, we hold the same views on human sexuality and marriage as have been witnessed throughout human history as the norm and sanctified in Holy Scripture.
+Together with the Roman Catholic Church and Eastern Orthodox Churches, Traditional Anglican Churches hold the same views on human sexuality and marriage as have been witnessed throughout human history as the norm and sanctified in Holy Scripture.

-We hold that all sinful behavior is contrary to healthy human flourishing and that those who suffer from unhealthy impulses ought to seek remedies within the bounds of traditional Christian teaching.
-We teach all Christians to abstain from the "desires of the flesh which wage war against the soul".
-We all have struggles and burdens we have not chosen.
-It is the Christian vocation to bear our crosses manfully and faithfully.
+We hold that all sinful behavior is contrary to human flourishing, and those who suffer from unhealthy impulses ought to seek remedies within the bounds of traditional Christian teaching.
+Therefore, we teach all Christians to abstain from the "desires of the flesh which wage war against the soul".
+We all have struggles and burdens we have not chosen, yet the call of the Christian vocation is to bear our crosses faithfully for the salvation of our souls.

 Common Doctrinal Questions